mikesprague/udacity-nanodegrees/README.md

 newer Nanodegrees haven't been listing the courses and/or linking to them and this list hasn't been updated as frequently.

-### What about pull requests, I'd like to contribute?
+### What about pull requests, I'd like to contribute

 Awesome!
 As long as your PR meets the same 3 criteria in the last section.